Skip to main content

 5.5 Optimize the MySQL Server Configuration

-• Adjust max_connections to match expected traffic
+• Set max_connections to something realistic for your traffic

 Preventing Future Issues